 Calhoun is renowned as the home of the West Virginia Wood Festival and the West Virginia Molasses Festival.
 The Little Kanawha River and its west fork drain westward through the northern county.
-Predominantly rural and agricultural, it supports relatively little industry.
+Predominantly rural and agricultural, it supports relatively minor industry.

 Stargazing and Night Sky Watching